lanly-dev/VSCode-LMPTM/README.md

 ## Known Issues
 - Work only with English version of the supported music sites
 - Does not work with Opera browser
-- Won't be able to login Youtube and SoundCLoud(email method)
+- Won't be able to login Youtube and SoundCloud(email method)

 ## Release Notes

 ### 1.4.0
-- Add key shorcuts
+- Add key shortcuts
 - Add seek 5s forward/backward for Youtube shortcuts
 - Add support for [Youtube Music](https://music.youtube.com/)
 - Add startPages settings